 Ox opened in 2014, the creation of chef Stephen Toman and sommelier and Alain Kerloc’h .
 It seats forty diners at any one time in the main room.
 Mr Toman had previously worked in Arizona and in Paris at Taillevent and Arpege.
 The dining room is quite plainly decorated, with a mezzanine level available for private functions or as an overspill area.
 On this particular evening there were thirty diners and seven chefs in the kitchen.
 Tables are reasonably well spaced and there are no tablecloths, but despite the wood floor and music playing, the high ceiling meant that the noise levels were fine.

 There was a six course tasting menu at £60, or a four course menu at £40.
 The wine list had an emphasis on natural and biodynamic wines, with several somewhat obscure producers, though there was a “classic” wines section that was more conventional.
-It ranged from £28 to £360 in price, with labels such as Vigneti del Salento I Muri Primitivo 2018 at £32 for a bottle that you can find in the high street for £6, Huerta de Albala Barbazul 2017 at a chunky £48 compared to its retail price of £8, and Roger Sabon Cuvee Les Olivets Chateauneuf du Pape 2015 at £82 for a wine that will set you back £29 in a shop.
+It ranged from £28 to £360 in price, with labels such as Vigneti del Salento I Muri Primitivo 2018 at £32 for a bottle that Wine Searcher lists as an average of £6 but appears to be nearer to £10 in a typcial UK shop, Huerta de Albala Barbazul 2017 at a chunky £48 compared to its average retail price of £8 on Wine Searcher but a typical UK retail price of around £13, and Roger Sabon Cuvee Les Olivets Chateauneuf du Pape 2015 at £82 for a wine that will set you back £29 in a shop.
 For those with the means, there were grander offerings such as Chateau Batailley 2015 at £167 compared to its retail price of £65, and Pierre Naigeon Charmes Chambertin 2015 at £360 for a wine whose current market value is £149.

 The meal began with a canapé of a gougere of Irish Coolattin cheddar from West Wicklow, filled with onion vinaigrette.
 Alongside this was a spoon filled with peas flavoured with lemon verbena and a ganache of foie gras.
 This was very enjoyable, the gougere still warm and the mix of the onion with the cheese working well, though perhaps the choux pastry could have been a little lighter.
 The peas had very good flavour and went well with the richness of the foie gras (16/20).
 Sourdough bread was made from scratch in the kitchen and was pleasant enough though with limited acidity.
 It came with excellent creamy butter from Cuinneog in west Ireland.